 Here under the Startup tab, one can uncheck an entry, if he or she does not want the item to start at every boot.
 Of course, one can only Enable or Disable the entries.

 In Windows 8, things are a bit different.
 If you open msconfig or the System Configuration utility, under the Startup tab, you get to see this.

 You have to click on the link to open the Task Manager.
 It is from the Task Manager interface, that you can now disable, enable the startup items.
 You no longer need to open msconfig.
 Simply go ahead and open the Task Manager directly and manage your startup items under the Startup tab.

-In Windows 8, to disable or manage startup programs, you have to open Task Manager and click on the Startup tab.
+In Window 10 or Windows 8, to disable or manage startup programs, you have to open Task Manager and click on the Startup tab.
 Here you can see the list and right-click on any entry to Disable it.

 Incidentally, in case you did not know, you can also use the Windows Management Instrumentation command-line or WMIC to see the list of startup programs in Windows.
 To do so, open a command prompt window.

 Type wmic and hit Enter.
 Next type startup and hit Enter.

 You will see the list of programs that start with your Windows.

 There also several good freeware like WinPatrol, CCleaner, MSConfig Cleanup Tool, Malwarebytes StartUpLITE, etc, that can help you manage your startup programs easily, and thereby make Windows start faster.
 Power users may want to have a look at Autoruns.